-A business loan is a financial asset that can help cover the cost of an unexpected expense, purchase an expensive piece of equipment, lay the foundation for expanding your business, or solve a sudden cash flow problem.
-Seeking a business loan will require preparation and legwork, including research on the type of loan that’s best for you.
+A business loan is a financial asset that can help cover an unexpected expense, purchase expensive equipment, establish the groundwork for business expansion, or solve sudden cash flow problems.
+Seeking a business loan requires preparation and research, including determining the type of loan that is suitable and works best for you and your business.

-Here’s what you need to know about different types of business loans and how to prepare to apply for one.
+Here’s what you need to know about various types of business loans and how to prepare to apply for one.

 What types of business loans are available?